-1. Choose the Right Type of Window
+1. Choose the Right Window for Your Home

 3. Familiarize Yourself with the Window Installation Process

 The U-factor of your window is the measure that helps you understand its efficiency.
-It measures the rate of heat ﬂow through a window—the lower that number, the more energy efficient the window is.
+It measures the rate of heat ﬂow through a window—the lower the number, the more energy efficient the window is.

 For the comfort and protection of your home interior, ensure the window glass has a low-emissive coating.
 Not only does it protect pictures and wall coverings, but it can add 10% to your energy savings.

-7. Recognize the Importance of Gas Filling If you purchase double-paned glass windows, the space between the panes can be ﬁlled with an inert gas such as argon or krypton.
+5. Recognize the Importance of Gas Filling If you purchase double-paned glass windows, the space between the panes can be ﬁlled with an inert gas such as argon or krypton.
 Since these gases are heavier than air they reduce the thermal conductivity, and keep the temperature inside your home stable during changes in temperature outside.

 8. Be Aware of Warranties and After-Sale Service